Also known as: Anemia - iron deficiency - infants and toddlers

 During the first year of life:

-After one year of age, you may give your baby whole milk in place of breast milk or formula.
+After age 1 year, you may give your baby whole milk in place of breast milk or formula.

 Eating healthy foods is the most important way to prevent and treat iron deficiency.
 Good sources of iron include:

-Do not give your child iron supplements or vitamins with iron without checking with your child's doctor.
-The doctor will prescribe the right kind of supplement for your child.
+Do not give your child iron supplements or vitamins with iron without checking with your child's provider.
+The provider will prescribe the right kind of supplement for your child.
 If your child takes too much iron, it can cause poisoning.

 With treatment, the outcome is likely to be good.
 In most cases, the blood counts will return to normal in 2 months.
 It is important that the doctor find the cause of your child's iron deficiency.